 He has also played on the legends circuit in an indoor 5-a-side tournament alongside footballing greats Gianluca Zambrotta and Gaizka Mendieta.

 Since retiring Duff has worked as a pundit and match analyst on Irish television station RTE although he has admitted that it is completely out of his comfort zone.

 After assisting with the coaching of the Shamrock Rovers under 15’s side, Duff along with other former Irish stars Kenny Cunningham, Mark Kinsella, Keith Andrews and Stephen McPhail were hired by the Football Association of Ireland to work within the FAI Emerging Talent Programme.

 In August 2016, Duff joined the coaching staff of the Shamrock Rovers first team working predominantly with the team’s strikers.

-In February 2017, Duff was appointed in his current role as head coach of the Shamrock Rovers u15’s academy side combining his duties with his existing first team coaching role.
+In February 2017, he was appointed as head coach of the Shamrock Rovers u15’s academy side combining his duties with his existing first team coaching role.